-- address_symbol: A symbolic name for the start address of the section. - alignment: The required alignment of the program section; a decimal number specifying the byte alignment. - end_symbol: A symbolic name for the end address of the section. - load: If Yes, the section is loaded.
-If No, the section isn't loaded. - runin: This specifies the name of the section to copy this section to. - size: The optional size of the program section in bytes, a hexadecimal number with a 0x prefix. - size_symbol: A symbolic name for the size of the section. - start: The optional start address of the program section, a hexadecimal number with a 0x prefix.
+address\symbol:A symbolic name for the start address of the section. alignment:The required alignment of the program section; a decimal number specifying the byte alignment. end\symbol:A symbolic name for the end address of the section. load:If Yes, the section is loaded.
+If No, the section isn't loaded. runin:This specifies the name of the section to copy this section to.
+Multiple sections can be specified separated by a semicolon, the first section that exists will be used. size:The optional size of the program section in bytes, a hexadecimal number with a 0x prefix. size\symbol:A symbolic name for the size of the section.